Blue runner: Diet and feeding

-The blue runner is a fast-swimming predator which primarily takes small benthic fishes as prey in inshore waters.
-Studies on the species diet on both side of the Atlantic have shown similar results.
-A Puerto Rican study found the species supplements its fish dominated diet with crabs, shrimps, copepods and other small crustaceans.
-More detailed research in Cape Verde found as well as fish, blue runner take shrimp, prawns, lobsters, jellyfish and other small invertebrates.
-The diet of juveniles is more zooplankton dominated, with young fish predominantly taking cyclopoid and calanoid copepods, and gradually moving to a more fish based diet.
-Adult blue runner living offshore or aggregating around oil and gas platforms tend to have less fish in their diet, foraging extensively on larger zooplankton during the summer months, with larval decapods and stomatopods, hyperiid amphipods, pteropods, and larval and juvenile fishes also taken.
+The blue runner is a fast-swimming predator, which primarily takes small, benthic fishes as prey in inshore waters.
+Studies on the species' diet on both side of the Atlantic have shown similar results.
+A Puerto Rican study found the species supplements its fish-dominated diet with crabs, shrimp, copepods, and other small crustaceans.
+More detailed research in Cape Verde found as well as fish, blue runner take shrimp, prawns, lobsters, jellyfish, and other small invertebrates.
+The diet of juveniles is more zooplankton-dominated, with young fish predominantly taking cyclopoid and calanoid copepods, and gradually moving to a more fish-based diet.
+Adults living offshore or aggregating around oil and gas platforms tend to have less fish in their diet, foraging extensively on larger zooplankton during the summer, with larval decapods and stomatopods, hyperiid amphipods, pteropods, and larval and juvenile fishes also taken.

 Studies around these platforms has found blue runner feed with equal intensity during both day and night, with larger prey such as fish taken preferentially at night, with smaller crustaceans taken during the day.
 Blue runner are one of a number of carangids known to forage in small schools alongside actively feeding spinner dolphins (Stenella longirostris), taking advantage of any scraps of food left by the feeding mammals, or any organisms displaced while they forage.
-The species is also known to eat the dolphins excrement.
-As well as being important predators, they are also important prey to many larger species including fishes, birds and dolphins.
+The species is also known to eat the dolphins' excrement.
+As well as being important predators, they are also important prey to many larger species, including fishes, birds, and dolphins.